 In this monthly series, we’ll take a look at different countries around the world and how they view homeschooling as well as the types of laws (if any) those countries have to govern homeschooling.
 The first country we visited was the second-largest country in the world, and the northern neighbor to the United States–Canada.
 Then we went island hopping to the Philippines and Puerto Rico before cruising on over to South Africa.
 We headed back to the Caribbean to the Dominican Republic, traveled all the way to Thailand, made our way back to Mexico, and then journeyed to the Middle East to explore homeschooling in Qatar and Saudi Arabia!
 After our first venture into Europe to look at Spain, we’re now heading back to Asia where we’ll look at homeschooling in India!

 India is a fascinating country with a rich history and diverse landscape.
 Some fun and interesting facts about India include:

-- It is the second-most-populated country in the world, behind only China.
+- It is the most populated country in the world.

 - Size-wise, India ranks #7 in the world at 3.287 million square kilometers.

 - India is the largest democracy in the world.

 - India’s official languages are Hindi and English, though 22 languages are formally recognized.
 It’s estimated that there are nearly 20,000 languages and dialects spoken in India alone!